Transformations — Mask Art Workshops

 ———————————————————————————————-

-This project gives students an experiential understanding of the traditional approach to art in tribal cultures as they create an animal mask design using symbols to signify the animal.
-This “mask-concept” approach moves the design process away from realism and into exploration of symbolic art and abstraction—foundations of an understanding of modern art.
+This project gives students an experiential understanding of the traditional approach to art in tribal cultures as they apply critical thinking to create an animal mask design using symbols to signify the animal — in a way that even elementary students can understand.
+This “mask-concept” approach moves the design process away from realism and illustration, into an exploration of communicating through symbolic art and abstraction, and can be a vehicle for creating original mask designs for students with any level of art skills.
+Grade Levels: Grades 4 and up have been able to complete a pencil sketch design for an Animal Mask in a single session, this design can be the basis for a mask-making project in subsequent art classes.
+Please see TribalMaskProject_TeachersGuide for full information.

-Transformational Makeup — Programs for Theater and Art Students
+World Theatre Makeup — for Theatre, Art and Fashion Students

 The participants from a Transformational Makeup lecture at the U.S. Institute of Theatre Technology Conference (USITT) in Houston, 2008.